Santa Maria Capua Vetere

-Although not identical with the ancient Civitas Capuana, the town developed during the medieval period near the site of the Roman amphitheatre.
+After the destruction of Ancient Capua, the town developed during the medieval period near the site of the Roman amphitheatre and the old Christian basilica of Santa Maria Maggiore, which is the old name of the town.
 Its name was later changed to Santa Maria Capua Vetere—with Capua Vetere meaning "Old Capua"—to reflect its historical association with the ancient city.